One of the most popular questions asked of Chicago personal injury attorneys is how long it takes to settle a claim.

 Some can resolve in months, while others may take years or even longer.

-The big factors that determine length of time to reach a resolution are whether the defendant admits or contests liability, the extent and type of the injuries, and the insurance company defending the claim.
+The significant factors determining the length of time to reach a resolution are whether the defendant admits or contests liability, the extent and type of the injuries, and the insurance company defending the claim.

 Liability Can Affect the Length of a Claim

-In an accident, one party is usually to blame or at-fault for the injuries of another.
-This is generally referred to as liability, meaning one person is liable to another for the injuries from an accident.
+In an accident, one party is usually to blame or at fault for the injuries of another.
+This is generally referred to as liability, meaning one person is liable to another for the damages from an accident.

-On the other hand, if liability is clear, there may not be a need for additional investigative work.
+On the other hand, if liability is clear, additional investigative work may not be needed.
 The police report is often sufficient.
 This can speed up the process.
 If an insurance company accepts liability, often the company is willing to move forward onto other aspects of the claim.